Business relevance is one of the Criteria for approving content on Iconfinder that our Content review team carefully follows.

 The icons and illustrations that we approve to be included in the Iconfinder marketplace need to be relevant to customers.
 Thus, creating artwork that meets a real demand increases the likelihood that it will get good sales.

 For illustrations, it is more common that customers buy less of them.
-However, having consistent sets of illustrations that cover different scenarios and use cases also increases the likelihood of making good sales.
+However, having consistent packs of illustrations that cover different scenarios and use cases also increases the likelihood of making good sales.
 This is because customers will want to create a consistent design across their website, product, presentation, etc. Check out this article about how to build a well-performing illustration shop to learn more.

-For icons: Variety within the icon set
+For icons: Variety within the icon pack

 For icons: Oversupply of icons

 Some categories and themes on Iconfinder already have a lot of icons, but don't sell that well.
-Two examples are 'Country flags' and 'Weather sets'.
+Two examples are 'Country flags' and 'Weather packs'.
 We have thousands and thousands of country flags and weather icons in every possible configuration.
 The problem is, every other designer had this same thought and now we have way too many icons that are almost all the same.
 The result is that very few designers make any sales when this happens.
 The irony is that this often happens in categories where there are not a lot of sales to begin with.

 The point is we try to tailor our marketplace to serve what customers want and need.
-The best policy when choosing icon sets to create is to find a category that has medium to high demand, but not much supply.
+The best policy when choosing icon packs to create is to find a category that has medium to high demand, but not much supply.
 To get to know more about demand for icons on Iconfinder, we strongly recommend you to check out our Icon designer reports.

 For illustrations: Variety in the same style

-Having large illustration families (families are a group of sets in the same style) is key for performing well with your products.
+Having large illustration families (families are a group of packs in the same style) is key for performing well with your products.
 Think of all the possible use cases and topics for illustrations and give customers a large family to choose from.

 These 2 illustration families are a great example of this point: